 Which pathogens will remain?

-The mice that we provide are as clean as mice from The Jackson Laboratory and Charles River.
+from The Jackson Laboratory and Charles River.
 Our mice are Specific Pathogen-Free, and are negative for Helicobacter sp and Norovirus.
 If you have concerns about other pathogens and commensals, please discuss your concerns with us prior to attempting rederivation.
 You should be aware that most animal housing rooms at CWRU are positive for Helicobacter sp and Norovirus.
 If you wish to exclude these pathogens from mice you obtain from us, you will need to coordinate your rederivation efforts with the ARC management to find appropriate housing.

 Which strains of mice?